 The following options are available:

-- All Product - Syncs the entire Craft.io product to GitLab.
+All Workspace - Syncs the entire Craft.io Workspace to GitLab.

 Once you have completed your selection, click Sync.
-Depending on the size of your product, the procedure could take several minutes to complete.
+Depending on the size of your request, the procedure could take several minutes to complete.

 When the sync is completed, you will see messages showing what was synced and/or skipped.